 There are several risk factors that can greatly increase the inhibitors of kidney cancer.
 These include:

-While kidney cancer is not hereditary, the risk is certainly increased when there is a family lineage of the disease.
+While it is not hereditary, the risk of kidney cancer increases when there is a family lineage of the disease.

 Early Detection, Diagnosis, and Staging

-Early symptoms of kidney cancer can often be mistaken for urinary issues.
+Early symptoms can often be mistaken for urinary issues.
 If you experience any of the following it’s important to seek immediate advice from your doctor.

 Test for Kidney Cancer

-There are several effective tests to recognize the early stages of kidney cancer in the body.
-Typically, oncologists will first issue a blood and urine test that measures the amounts of electrolytes in the body.
-Following these, doctors will recommend a CT scan, MRI scan, or use an ultrasound to check for tumor cells or other abnormal cell clusters.
-In some cases, a renal cell mass biopsy will be necessary to analyze cell buildup and run further tests.
+There are several effective tests to recognize the early stages of renal cell carcinoma in the body.
+Typically, a medical oncologist will first issue a blood and urine test that measures the amounts of electrolytes in the body.
+Following these, doctors will recommend a CT scan, MRI scan, or use an ultrasound to check for a kidney tumor or other abnormal cell clusters.
+In some cases, a renal mass biopsy will be necessary to analyze cell buildup and run further tests.

 The Different Stages of Kidney Cancer